ariesco/CafeInMaude/README.md

 Cafe4Maude is a tool to introduce CafeOBJ specifications into the Maude system.
 This tool has the following features:
+* Supports operators, predicates, equations, and transitions, and all their related attributes.
-* Supports
+* Supports open-close environments.
-* Open-close environment supported.
+* Includes the predefined _=_ operator and the corresponding equations.
 * Full integration with Maude tools (such as the model checker or the citp).